NHSDigital/software-engineering-quality-framework/patterns/fast-feedback.md

 ## Benefits

-* **Improved overall quality.** When rapid feedback is readily available, it is quicker and easier it is to address.
+* **Improved overall quality.** When rapid feedback is readily available, it is quicker and easier to address.
 * **Improved lead time** for individual tickets and **reduced overall delivery times.** Reliable feedback helps teams build confidence in making changes, allowing them to move faster and be bolder.

 ## Details